codac-team/codac/doc/source/how_to.rst

 Graphics
 --------

-To print a Tube object in a terminal:
+To print a :code:`Tube` object in a terminal:

 .. code-block:: c++